callmecavs/layzr.js/README.md

 * In browsers that [support `srcset`](http://caniuse.com/#search=srcset), if available, it will be used to determine the source.
 * In browsers that don't, the normal or retina source will be chosen based on the [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) and availability.

-To indicate potential sources, add the following attributes to your images.
-Note that all attribute names are configureable via the [options](#options) passed to the constructor.
+Note that all attribute names are configureable via the [options](#options) passed to Layzr.
+To indicate potential sources, add the following attributes to your images:

 |  Required      | Name                            |
 | :------------: | :-----------------------------: |